kaiyuanshe/open-hackathon/deploy/README.md

 * [Developer's Guide](#developer's-guide)
   * [Implementation and Architecture](#implementation-and-architecture-for-developer)

      Open Hackathon is a clientless, plugin free platform.
+The following pic shows structure.

+     ![Imgur]

+     Open Hackathon doesn't have user register service, all users need social login before access any functions.
+You need config this before you can use social login.
+Open-hackathon software will manage Azure resource that you provide to create hackathon environment for users.
+Guacamole is used to display VM in user's web browser, and MySQL server records all necessary data.

      * HTML5 Browser